Mahjongg

 E. MAH JONGG IN ERROR.
 If a player claims two (2) Mah Jongg’s at the same time, but literally has only one (1) actual Mah Jongg, then that one (1) Mah Jongg will be honored; and the other hand will be considered “dead.”

-11. YOU ARE PLAYING BOTH RACKS INTERCHANGEABLY
+11. YOU ARE PLAYING BOTH RACKS INTERCHANGEABLY:

-and “dead” player pays opponent 4 times the value of opponent’s existing Mah Jongg, or 4 times the lowest value on the card – whichever is relevant.
+12. IF A PLAYER IS DECLARED “DEAD” FOR 2 HANDS, THE GAME CEASES: and the “dead” player gets minus (-) Points equal to 4 times the value of opponent’s existing Mah Jongg, or 4 times the lowest value on the card – whichever is relevant.

-the game continues by the opponent only – until opponent makes a second Mah Jongg, or all the tiles have been picked.
+13. A PLAYER HAS 1 MAH JONGG AND 1 DEAD HAND: the game continues by the opponent only – until opponent makes a second Mah Jongg, or all the tiles have been picked.

 (ED’S NOTE: In a regular 4-handed NMJL version, the “dead” player has to cease playing, while everyone else continues.
 But, think of the other player’s 2 racks in the 2-handed version as 2 individual remaining players.
 If one hand is “dead,” there are still players alive.)

-14. GAME CEASES when 1 player has declared 2 MAH JONGGS, -or-
+14. GAME CEASES WHEN 1 PLAYER HAS DECLARED 2 MAH JONGGS, -or-

 when the tiles from the walls have been used, and the last discard has been made.
 If all the tiles have been played, and no player has an exposed Mah Jongg, then it is a “WALL GAME.”
 (See SCORING: 17 F, Below.)

-15. IF A PLAYER HAS 1 “DEAD” HAND EXPOSED that player may continue to exchange the remaining tiles between their two racks, but may NOT USE any of the tiles from the exposures that MADE the EXPOSED HAND “dead” – in order to build another hand.
+15. IF A PLAYER HAS 1 “DEAD” HAND EXPOSED: that player may continue to exchange the remaining tiles between their two racks, but may NOT USE any of the tiles from the exposures that MADE the EXPOSED HAND “dead” – in order to build another hand.
 Jokers may be exchanged from exposures in the “dead” hand, but only if that exposure containing the Joker did not cause the hand to be declared “dead.”

-16. See NATIONAL MAH JONGG TOURNAMENT RULES and MAH JONGG MASTER POINTS RULES for additional information.
+16. See NATIONAL MAH JONGG TOURNAMENT RULES and MAH JONGG MASTER POINTS RULES: for additional information.

-17. SCORING AND PAYOUTS: Payment is made at the END of the game(s), and is strictly paid based on the number of MJ’s you and your opponent have.
+17. SCORING AND PAYOUTS: Payment is made at the END of the game(s),

-For easy payouts, KEEP SCORE.
+A. FOR EASY PAYOUTS, KEEP SCORE.
 At the end of the game(s), the player with the lesser score will pay the winner the difference between the two (2) scores:

-A. The 1st Mah Jongg by a player receives the value on the NMJL or SIAMESE MAH JONGG CARD(s), regardless if it is
+B. The 1st Mah Jongg by a player receives the value on the NMJL or SIAMESE MAH JONGG CARD(s), regardless if it is self-picked.
+However, if it is JOKERLESS, the value is doubled (excluding singles and pairs).

 Reminder: The Payer is NOT penalized for throwing a tile that is claimed for Mah Jongg.

-B. If a player declares and wins the game with their 2nd Mah Jongg, the payout for the 2nd Mah Jongg is doubled, regardless if it is self-picked.
+C. If a player declares and wins the game with their 2nd Mah Jongg, the payout for the 2nd Mah Jongg is doubled, regardless if it is self-picked.

 Payout is doubled again if the 2nd Mah Jongg is JOKERLESS (excluding singles and pairs).

-C. A player who declares, exposes, and wins with two (2) Mah Jonggs AT THE SAME TIME receives DOUBLE THE SCORE FOR BOTH HANDS.
+D. A player who declares, exposes, and wins with two (2) Mah Jonggs AT THE SAME TIME receives DOUBLE THE SCORE FOR BOTH HANDS.
 It does not matter if that player had any previous exposures.

 (Also see Rule 17.
 E. below)